 To target areas that are not covered by the traditional model, IsoEnergy has taken a different approach to discovering uranium deposits.
 The company drills at an angle so they can reach as much of the basement as possible and they conduct extensive testing of zones of weak unconformity alteration and mineralization for their basement-hosted potential.
 The company’s team pairs their due diligence with their experience to interpret structural geology, clay alteration and trace element geochemistry to identify high-grade uranium along graphitic structures beneath the unconformity.
 The Arrow, Gryphon and Roughrider deposits were all discovered this way.

-“We are focused on the eastern Athabasca where the infrastructure is really strong,” said IsoEnergy President and CEO Craig Parry.
+“We are focused on the eastern Athabasca where mining infrastructure is excellent,” said IsoEnergy President and CEO Craig Parry.
 “We’re targeting high grade uranium ore bodies with a team that has a serious track record of success and we are well-funded for exploration at a time when many companies are struggling to raise funds.
-All this sets us up in a really good field position to kick some goals in exploration and our work is yielding excellent results highlighted by our recent discovery of the Hurricane Deposit.”
+This all puts us in a great position to kick some goals in exploration and our work is yielding excellent results highlighted by our recent discovery of the Hurricane Deposit.”

 The wholly-owned Larocque East property was purchased from Cameco Corporation in May 2018 and sits in the Athabasca Basin in Saskatchewan.
 The property is 35 kilometers northwest of Orano Canada’s McClean Lake uranium mine and mill.
 IsoEnergy expanded the Laroque East property in June 2019 by staking 4,850 hectares, increasing the property size to 8,371 hectares along an eight-kilometer-long magnetic low corridor known as the Bell North trend.

 - Expanded Larocque East Property Map (CNW Group/IsoEnergy Ltd.)